Breakfast at Tiffany's (film): Plot

-Months later, Holly readies to move to Brazil and marry José but is arrested in connection to a drug ring run by Sally Tomato.
-Berman pays her bail and Paul picks her up in a cab with all her things, including her nameless pet cat, and a breakup letter from José.
+Months later, Holly prepares to move to Brazil and marry José but is arrested in connection with a drug ring run by Sally Tomato.
+Berman pays her bail, and Paul picks her up in a cab with all her things, including her nameless pet cat and a breakup letter from José.
 Holly decides to go to Brazil anyway, breaking bail, as Paul declares that he loves her.
 Resistant to being in a relationship, Holly chastises him and releases the cat into an alley.
 Paul storms out of the cab, leaving the engraved ring with Holly.
 After she puts it on, Holly runs back to the alley, where Paul is looking for the cat.
 After Holly finds him, she cradles him in her coat and, smiling, walks into Paul's embrace.